-34-Year-Old Right Wing – Washington Capitals
+34-Year-Old Right Wing – San Jose Sharks

 Joel Ward Contract Information:

-Signed a four-year, $12 million deal with the Capitals in July of 2011.
+Signed a three-year, $9.825 million contract with the Sharks in July 2015.

 To instantly reveal our fantasy analysis of every player – including Joel Ward – simply subscribe now.

-|2014-15 Proj||33||NHL||WAS||80||Subscribe now to see our 2014-15 projections for Joel Ward|
+|2014-15 Proj||33||NHL||SJ||80||Subscribe now to see our 2014-15 projections for Joel Ward|

 Age is determined on October 1st of each season.No Yes